christianalfoni/reactx/README.md

 ## Why Mobx Reactive?

 Mobx at its core is a performant and flexible reactive system.
-It was originaly introduced for classes, but as React has evolved it is time to rethink how **simple** and **compatible** Mobx can be.
+It was originaly introduced for classes and manually applying observation in components, but as React and the ecosystem has evolved it is time to rethink how **simple** and **in tune** with React Mobx can be.
 With a single `reactive` primitive, transparent observation in components and functional patterns for state management it has never been simpler to embrace external state management with benefits such as:

-- 🕸 Handle state management complexity without the overhead of the reconciler
+- 🕸 State management complexity without the overhead of the reconciler
-- 🍎 Use plain JavaScript to mutate state
+- 🍎 Plain JavaScript to mutate state
-- 🌲 Gain flexibility in adjusting your UI as components or mostly local state, if any
+- 🌲 Flexibility in iterating on your UI
-- 📺 Derive the state to different targets like web, reactive native or just a mobile web version
+- 📺 Targeting multiple devices and platforms

 ## Mental Model

 When doing state mangement in React you have a mental model of:

-- **Local by default**: All state management is defined within components, you have to explicitly share that state management using props or context
+- **Local by default**: All state management is defined within components, you have to explicitly share state using props or context
 - **Immutability**: To make changes to state you need to ensure changes to object and array references using an update function
 - **Waterfall reconciliation**: When you make changes to state it needs to flow down to the components that use that state
-- **Fused state with UI**: With server components you are encouraged to only define and fetch the exact state and data that is needed for the endpoint the user is initially hitting
+- **Fused state with UI**: Your component tree represents both the state of your application and the UI of your application

 When doing state management externally with Mobx Reactive you have a different mental model:

-- **Shared by default**: All components can access all the state
+- **Shared by default**: All components can access the state you expose to your components
 - **Mutable**: Use plain JavaScript to change state
 - **Observation**: Components knows exactly what state they use and will reconcile when that state changes
-- **Separate state from UI**: You load up your whole app regardless of what url the user hits and
+- **Separate state from UI**: You untangle your state from your components and rather have two representations of your app.
+The actual application represented as state management and a "dumb" UI which derives from that state

 Explore the **patterns** that will help you build performant and complex state management in React applications.